jLawsonT/PrivateChat/README.md

 # firebase-chat

-### Online Chat Using Firebase and React
+### Online Private Chat Using Firebase and React

 ## Overview

-Using react, firebase, and a raspberry pi, this program runs an online chat that anyone can log into with a google account.
+Using react, firebase, and a raspberry pi, this program runs an online private chat that anyone can log into with a google account.
 The website url is -
 #### adventuresonlinecs246.ddns.net